GeorgeSchiro/GetCert2/README.md

     This is the maximum number of seconds given to a process after a "close" command is given before the process is forcibly terminated.

+-LoadBalancerReleaseCert=False

+    Set this switch True to indicate the new certificate has been released by the load balancer administrator or process.

+    Note: this switch is ignored when -UseStandAloneMode is True.

 -LogEntryDateTimeFormatPrefix="yyyy-MM-dd hh:mm:ss:fff tt  "